karthiksing05/hackgt-ai-agent/README.md

 # hackgt-ai-agent

-Small CLI tool that extracts calendar-event information from a packaged packet (images + a WAV audio file) using OpenAI models.
+Small CLI tool that extracts calendar-event information and general summary information from a packaged packet (images + a WAV audio file) using OpenAI models.
 The script processes images and audio in a .tar.gz packet, asks GPT-style models to extract event titles, start/end times and concise summaries, deduplicates results, synthesizes a final title/summary, and posts the resulting event to a configured HTTP endpoint.

 ## Features